lkilpatrick/gitstream-mkdocs/docs/21_gitstream-context.md

 #### `source` context

 The `source` context includes a list of `FileDiff` objects that can be used to get insights based on code changes.
+The changes compared to the latest main branch.

 | Values              | Type  | Description                                        |
 |---------------------|-------|--------------------------------------------------- |